jarosser06/chef-deploy-helper/README.md

 end

 myenv = {'HOME' => '/var/www'}
-deploy_task 'before_restart' do
+deployment_tasks 'before_restart' do
   action :execute
   environment myenv
 end
 ```

-### deploy_cron
+### deployment_crons
-A resource that creates a cron job from the deploy.yml
+A resource that creates a cron jobs from the deploy.yml
 file.

 Contributing